-Oral antibiotics for treating acne are usually used when topical medications have failed or when there is acne on larger body areas that it is impractical to apply topicals the whole area.
-Oral antibiotics are also used for severe acne when accutane (isotretinoin) cannot be prescribed.
+Oral antibiotics for treating acne are usually used when topical medications have failed or acne on larger body areas that it is impractical to apply topicals to the whole area.
+Oral antibiotics are also used for severe acne when Accutane (isotretinoin) cannot be prescribed.

 How do oral antibiotics work on acne?

-Oral antibiotics can improve acne for the short term but do not have a long-term effect.
-Thus, if you want to use oral antibiotics for your acne you need to combine it with an effective anti-acne skin care routine.
-Once you complete the oral antibitoics treatment (usually 3-4 months) and your acne is improved you need to continue with your topical medications to maintain the results.
+Oral antibiotics can improve acne in the short term but do not have a long-term effect.
+Thus, if you want to use oral antibiotics for your acne, you need to combine them with an effective anti-acne skincare routine.
+Once you complete the oral antibiotic treatment (usually 3-4 months) and your acne is improved, you need to continue with your topical medications to maintain the results.

 Which oral antibiotics are usually used to treat acne?

 The 2 kinds of oral antibiotics that are prescribed today are minocycline and doxycycline.
 These are more effective and have fewer side effects than the tetracycline that was used in the past.
 The main side effect of doxycycline is gastrointestinal distress.